 - After making the necessary adjustments to your campaign, click on the "Next Select Recipients" button.

-- You will be given the option to choose which clients should receive the campaign.
+- By default, MyTime will automatically select the clients who opted in.
+If a client has not opted in, they will not appear in the recipient list.
 Once satisfied with your recipient list, click on the Send button.

 - On the Campaigns Sent tab under the Sent Text Message Campaigns section, you will be able to view all SMS Campaigns that were sent.